erleonard/aks-mssql-deployment/README.md

 | [Step 2](./docs/mssql-deployment.md) | Deploy MS SQL Server 2022 to AKS |
 | [Step 3](./docs/mssql.md) | Download sample database and upload to SQL Server |

-- An Azure Subscription
-    - You must have sufficient permissions to deploy resources
-- Visual Studio Code **OR** the Azure Cloud Shell

-Full installation guidance and options can be found in the [Installation instructions](install.md).

 ## :wave: Contributors
 - [Eric Leonard](https://github.com/erleonard)